okta/workflows-templates/workflows/get_okta_group_membership_and_application_counts_f/readme.md

-# Get Okta Group Membership and Application Counts for a Single Group
+# Get Membership and Application Counts for an Okta Group

 ## Overview